qilingframework/rtfd.io/docs/debugger.md

 Only tested on IDAPro 7.4

-1. Run Qiling code, with gdbserver enable, as shown in the sample script above.
+1. Run Qiling code, with debugging server enable, as shown in the sample script above.
 2. Configure IDAPro like below

 ![GDB-IDA](https://github.com/qilingframework/qiling/raw/master/docs/GDBSERVER-IDA.png)

-3. Make sure to select the correct architecture of target code
-4. Make sure you rebase your code so breakpoint will work
+3. It should just work

 ---